 What are the differences between the Tesla Model 3 Performance and the “Standard Range” or “Maximum Range” version?
-Here is a brief summary:
+Here is a summary:

 Tesla Model 3 Performance values

 In terms of performance values, the performance model differs significantly, mainly due to its acceleration from 0 to 100 km/h in 3.4 seconds.
-Compared to the Model 3 “Maximum Range” with its already very good value of 4.6 seconds, this is an additional punch.
+Compared to the Model 3 “Maximum Range” with its already excellent value of 4.6 seconds, this is an additional punch.
 The word “catapult” is the only thing that comes to my mind.
 In terms of range, the 20-inch rims with their higher aerodynamic drag cost about 10% less range compared to the 18-inch aero-style rims.
 Of course, Tesla also tickled out a little more at the top speed for the performance model and topped the “maximum range” model 3 with a 25 km/h higher value.
-In practice, however, this should be negligible.
+Traditionally, however, this should be negligible.

-With regard to consumption, this table lists the differences in detail.
+About consumption, this table lists the differences in detail.
 The size of the rims, for example, has more influence than you might think (at the end of the table are values in Km).

 The Model 3 Performance comes along with a certain understatement in comparison to the sport versions of other manufacturers.
 The body elements are identical to the other Model 3 variants.
 Only the additional rear spoiler made of carbon fibre marks a discreet difference: